Credit Check for Employment: Complete Guide for Small Businesses

 - Any other position where a worker may use cash or have access to financial information

-Besides using a credit check for jobs that touch money, companies may also run a credit check for positions that deal with sensitive and classified information.
-A credit check can help verify a person’s identity and provide your company with a level of security, knowing that the individual is trustworthy and not in dire financial hardship.
+Besides using a credit check for jobs that touch money, companies may also run a credit check for positions that:

 Bottom Line

-Running a pre-employment credit check on potential new hires can add a layer of time and expense to your hiring process.
-However, for positions requiring trust and confidentiality of financial information, it may be worth it to protect your company, your other employees, and your clients.
+Running a pre-employment credit check on potential new hires can add time and expense to your hiring process.
+However, for positions requiring trust and confidentiality of financial information, it may be worth it to protect your company, other employees, and clients.